lightning/bolts/02-peer-protocol.md

 The sender MUST set:
   - `temporary_channel_id` the same as the `temporary_channel_id` in the `open_channel` message.
-  - `funding_txid` to the transaction ID of a non-malleable transaction, which it MUST NOT broadcast.
+  - `funding_txid` to the transaction ID of a non-malleable transaction,
+    - and MUST NOT broadcast this non-malleable transaction.
-  - `funding_output_index` to the output number of that transaction which corresponds the funding transaction output as defined in [BOLT #3](03-transactions.md#funding-transaction-output).
+  - `funding_output_index` to the output number of that transaction which corresponds the funding transaction output, as defined in [BOLT #3](03-transactions.md#funding-transaction-output).
   - `signature` to the valid signature using its `funding_pubkey` for the initial commitment transaction, as defined in [BOLT #3](03-transactions.md#commitment-transaction).

 The sender: